-- (f) The Undergraduate Administrative and Corporate Services classification provides an opportunity to pursue a career with Territory Generation in the Administrative and Corporate Services Stream whilst gaining a relevant degree qualification.
-Examples of degree qualifications include economics, commerce, law, accounting, business, information technology and human resources. - (g) Undergraduate Administrative and Corporate Services employees will be employed on a fixed period contract of employment until attainment of a relevant qualification. - (h) Existing employees who transfer to the undergraduate classification will maintain their employment status as ongoing or fixed period. - (i) An undergraduate may be eligible to access Territory Generation's study assistance scheme, except in the case of undergraduate vacation employees employed by Territory Generation on a short term fixed period basis who are not eligible. - (j) An offer of ongoing employment as a graduate will be at the discretion of Territory Generation and subject to a vacant position being available, the economic circumstances prevailing at the time, continuing work demand, and the successful performance of the individual undergraduate.
+(f) The Undergraduate ACS Band 1 classification provides an opportunity to pursue a career with PWC in the ACS stream whilst gaining a relevant degree qualification.
+Examples of degree qualifications include economics, commerce, law, accounting, business, information technology and human resources.

+- (g) Undergraduate ACS employees will be employed on a fixed period contract of employment until attainment of a relevant qualification. - (h) Existing employees who transfer to the Undergraduate classification will maintain their employment status as ongoing or fixed period. - (i) An Undergraduate may be eligible to access PWC's study assistance scheme, except in the case of undergraduate vacation employees employed by PWC on a short term fixed period basis who are not eligible. - (j) An offer of ongoing employment as a Graduate will be at the discretion of PWC and subject to a vacant position being available, the economic circumstances prevailing at the time, continuing work demand, and the successful performance of the individual Undergraduate.